-It’s all about wish fulfilmen—giving players the chance to live their Star Wars fantasies.
+It's all about wish fulfilment—giving players the chance to live their Star Wars fantasies.
 My favourite is Jedi Knight II: Jedi Outcast, because, for me, Star Wars is Jedis.
 Now, this is probably just the lingering effect of my many, many Star Wars marathons, but when I think Star Wars I instinctively hear the swoosh of a lightsaber.
 I can see its bright blue beam crackling.
 That’s what this game is all about—hence the appearance of the word ‘Jedi’ in the title twice.
-It’s also one of the casualties of the recent cull of the Expanded Universe, in time for Abrams’ Episode VII.
+It's also one of the casualties of the culling of the Expanded Universe.
 Jedi Outcast is one of the many reasons that still hurts a bit.

 There’s Lando Calrissian, who not only acts immeasurably cool as always but manages to blow the lid off an Imperial gig smuggling cortosis crystals through Cloud City.
 There's Mon Mothma, the Chief-of- State of the New Republic who assigns you missions throughout the game.
 And there’s Luke Skywalker himself.
 He offers Katarn his lightsaber back if he can complete a set of trials (spoiler: Katarn does them without even breaking a sweat).